 While this is not necessarily a bad tactic, there are some flaws in this tried and tested method that Marketing Automation can help to overcome.

 Using a Marketing Automation system allows you to market smarter.
-It allows you to nurture your leads through the entire buying process and deliver highly-targeted, personalized messages that address their specific barriers to purchase:
+It allows you to nurture your leads through the entire buying process and deliver highly-targeted, personalised messages that address their specific barriers to purchase:

 Step 1: You send an email invitation to download your latest whitepaper to a targeted list of contacts